Endocrinology Field

 Reproductive Health

 Hormones play a critical role in women’s reproductive health.
 They regulate menstruation, fertility, menopause, and sex drive.
-The Endocrine Society and the Hormone Health Network aim to educate women about how hormones can affect their health.
 The main hormones affecting the menstrual cycle and fertility are produced by glands in the brain and by the ovaries.
 During menopause, a time in a woman’s life when the menstrual cycles end and pregnancy cannot happen naturally, women may face hot flashes, mood swings, loss of sleep, and other symptoms.
-The Hormone Health Network’s Menopause Map™ can help guide women through their personal journey with menopause.

 Obesity